RCEs: A Global Network

 11th Asia-Pacific RCE Regional Meeting and Symposium

-RCE Greater Western Sydney (RCE-GWS) and Western Sydney University’s Learning Transformations (opens in new window) hosted the 11th Asia-Pacific RCE Regional Meeting (A-P RCE Meeting) in Parramatta in September 2018.
+RCE Greater Western Sydney (RCE-GWS) and Western Sydney University’s Learning Futures (opens in a new window) hosted the 11th Asia-Pacific RCE Regional Meeting (A-P RCE Meeting) in Parramatta in September 2018.
 This was held in conjunction with the Symposium ‘Mainstreaming the SDGs: Impact and Education’ on 26 September and commenced with the first Asia-Pacific Youth Virtual Summit 'Youth for the Goals: Climate Action and Life Below Water' as part of the first Youth SDG Challenge 2018.
 Field trip visits followed the 2-days.
 Participants visited Sydney Olympic Park (Smart and Green Cities) and the Hawkesbury Institute for the Environment EucFACE Experiment and Brewongle Environment Education Centre (Climate Change and Culture).
-This event is an initiative of the University's 21C Project (opens in new window), which supports our cross disciplinary flagship sustainability work.
+This event is an initiative of the University's 21C Project (opens in a new window), which supports our cross disciplinary flagship sustainability work.
 Watch the RCE-GWS highlight (opens in a new window) video.

 All the events are hosted by RCE Greater Western Sydney and Western Sydney University with the support of the United Nations University Institute for the Advanced Study of Sustainability (UNU-IAS).